-Main Campus - Orangeburg, South Carolina Degree Completion Programs are offered on Claflin's Orangeburg campus as well as off-site and online.
-The Center for Professional and Continuing Studies Program provides recruitments and other supports for Bachelor of Arts degree in Criminal Justice & Psychology, Bachelor of Science degree in Organizational Management, and the B.S.N. in Nursing.
-In addition to the Claflin University H. V. Manning Library, students have access to resources at South Carolina State University, Orangeburg-Calhoun Technical College, and the Orangeburg County Public Library.
+Main Campus - Orangeburg, South Carolina

+Degree Completion Programs are offered on Claflin's Orangeburg campus as well as off-site.
+The Center for Professional and Continuing Studies Program offers a Bachelor of Arts degree in Criminal Justice and a Bachelor of Science degree in Organizational Management at the main campus.
+In addition to the Claflin University H. V. Manning Library, students at the main campus have access to resources at South Carolina State University, Orangeburg-Calhoun Technical College, and the Orangeburg County Public Library.